 3D Printing is offered for free at the Riverfront Library, provided you have a Library card.
-You can attend one of our 3D Printing classes and create your own key chain OR you can design or download a 3D file and email it to us (firstname.lastname@example.org) or bring it to the 3rd floor reference desk on a flashdrive.
-The file should be either a *.stl, *.obj or *.thing file type.
-The file will be reviewed to verify it can be printed on one of our 3D printers, and you will be notified when you can pick it up.
-The Library reserves the right to refuse print requests.
+You can attend one of our 3D Printing classes and create your own key chain OR you can design or download a 3D file and email it to us (email@example.com) or bring it to the 3rd floor reference desk on a flashdrive.
+The file should be in *.stl format.

 Designing: Free 3D design programs are available online, such as tinkercad.com, sketchup.com and autodesk.com.